Bacteria Pollution in the Mystic

 combined sewer systems

-sanitary sewer overflow
+sanitary sewer overflows

 An illicit connection is when a sanitary sewer pipe from a house or business is illegally or unknowingly connected to a storm drain instead of the correct sanitary sewer main.
 For example, if a sink, toilet, or laundry machine is connected not to the sewer system but the stormwater system, then sewage and other contaminants make their way directly into our rivers, lakes, streams and ponds.
 These illicit connections get buried and then forgotten.
 They can remain undiscovered for decades.